RiteshPatil7097/Express-/README.md

 Introduction , Feature, Endpoints , Usage

-Clone the repository: git clone https://github.com/your-username/kidney-health-api.git

-Use Postman to test the API endpoints

 Introduction-
 This API allows users to manage kidney health data, including adding, updating, and deleting kidneys.
 It uses Express.js as the web framework and can be tested using Postman.